CESAR CHAVEZ ONE STOP CENTER

 Federal aid eligibility requirements include:

-- Be a US citizen or permanent resident alien with valid and appropriate documentation
+- Be a US citizen or eligible non-citizen with valid and appropriate documentation

 - Have a valid Social Security Number (FAFSA applicants only)